What is Periodontal Disease?

 - To gain access to the underlying bone, smoothing the uneven bone contours which contribute to periodontal disease development and recurrence

-This procedure starts with getting the patient comfortable with sedation (oral or intravenous), if desired, followed by administration of a local anesthetic (Novocaine).
+This procedure starts with getting the patient comfortable with oral sedation, if desired, followed by administration of a local anesthetic (Novocaine).
 The gum tissue is gently separated back from the underlying tooth roots and bone.
 The root surfaces are thoroughly cleansed of the disease-causing bacteria.
 The attention is then turned to evening out the bone contours around the teeth, limiting the areas where infection causing bacteria can hide.
 The gum tissue is then secured in place with sutures that dissolve on their own.

 The patient is then sent home with thorough instructions on taking care of the surgical areas and medications which help keep them comfortable.
 Post-operative appointments are typically scheduled 1-2 weeks after the surgery, followed by a second post-operative appointment 2-3 weeks after the first.

 At Periodontal Specialists, we strive to make our patients as comfortable as possible during their procedures.
 In order to accomplish this goal, we offer relaxing medications for use before and during the procedures.
-These medications are offered in two forms: oral or intravenous (IV).
 The oral medication is administered in our office, one hour prior to the procedure’s start.
 This allows the medicine time to take effect prior to beginning the procedure.
-The IV form of medication is a stronger form of sedation, typically allowing for minimal recollection of the procedure.
-With either form of sedation, you will be well monitored by the periodontist and staff to assure the highest level of comfort and safety.
+With oral sedation, you will be well monitored by the periodontist and staff to assure the highest level of comfort and safety.